The Five Elements Of A Car Wreck Case

 This case not only established the five basic elements of a car wreck claim.
 It also established the comparative fault defense.
 Today, contributory negligence is probably the most common insurance company defense in car crash claims.

 A large, fast-moving motor vehicle causes much more serious injuries than a wooden wagon.
-So, a Campbell car accident attorney can usually obtain substantial damages in such claims.
+So, a San Jose car accident attorney can usually obtain substantial damages in such claims.
 These damages usually include compensation for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.

 Legal responsibility in a car crash case is based on the ethical responsibility in the Golden Rule (do unto others as you would have them do unto you).
 You wouldn’t want to be an accident victim, so you must try to avoid causing accidents.
 This duty requires drivers to obey the rules of the road and always drive defensively.